bipolarbridges/data-services/README.md

 1. Create a model `.ts` file in the `http/api/lib/models` folder.
 2. Define the properties, the related node type (with ModelRelatedNodesI type), then define the instance & neogma model by using `NeogmaInstance` and `NeogmaModel` type.
     > Note that in order for Neogma to recognize the model, the property declared in the ModelRelatedNodeI type has to match the model label string.
-3. Add it to the `index.ts` file and add the model to the `allModels` type.
+3. Add it to the `index.ts` file and add the model to the `AllModels` type.
 4. Define a init**ModelName**Model function that returns the Neogma ModelFactory value.
 Include the db as it requires a valid session when creating the model, and add any dependencies (models that it has relations to) as a parameter.
     > If you have a circular dependency issue (2 models rely on each other to initilialize) use the `.addRelationship({...})` method to add it later in the `initAllModels()` function.
 5. Use the function you have just created in the initAllModels function.
 Add it to the return value.